 - For that reason, it is extremely important you verify that everything in Publish Step is exactly as you would like it to be before publishing.

 - Since you upload your Android apps on your own, and their restrictions are looser, you can update and change app listing info in Google Play at any point, though it may require updating the app.

 The app icon will appear both in the app listing and on the device screen itself once installed.
-It's built into the app file that we send to Apple, the icon that is saved to the homescreen for your progressive web application, as well as the APK file that's generated when you publish for Android.
+It is built into the app file that we send to Apple, as well as the APK file that is generated when you publish for Android.
 Like other elements, changing the app icon requires a full republish, since a new app file containing the updated icon must be created.

 - Icons should be 1024x1024px.

 - Icons should not be transparent. iOS is no longer compatible with transparent icons, and the transparent portions will be automatically darkened, leaving you with a much different design than desired.